Henry Fonda and Cathy Downs in My Darling Clementine.

 In 1966, John Ford told film critic and fledgling director Peter Bogdanovich that he had known Wyatt Earp back in the early days of Hollywood, when the aging former marshal of Dodge City and Tombstone would visit the sets of the silent Westerns Ford then worked on as a prop boy.
 “I used to give him a chair and a cup of coffee,” Ford said, “and he told me about the fight at the O.K.
 Corral.
 So in My Darling Clementine we did it exactly the way it had been.”

-Ford did know Wyatt Earp, who no doubt told him some version of the infamous gunfight, but history tells us that the shootout, as portrayed in Clementine, was not the way it actually happened.
+Ford did know Wyatt Earp, who no doubt told him some version of what took place during the infamous gunfight, but history tells us that the shootout, as portrayed in Clementine, was not the way it actually happened.
 Of course, it doesn’t matter.
 As the newspaperman told Senator Ransom Stoddard in Ford’s The Man Who Shot Liberty Valance, “When the legend becomes fact, print the legend.”

 My Darling Clementine is arguably the best Western by the best director of Westerns in the history of motion pictures, and it may very well represent the apex of John Ford’s long and distinguished career.
 It was made a few years past the mid point of his filmic pilgrimage, 1946: the first full year of peace following World War II, which was undoubtedly the defining event of both the 20th century and of Ford’s life.
 (He served as head of the Field Photographic Branch of the Office of Strategic Services, a wartime forerunner of the CIA, and he actually shot 16mm footage of—and was wounded at—the Battle of Midway.
 He also participated in the D-Day invasion of Normandy.)
 As filmmaker and critic Lindsay Anderson observed, Ford's masterful and groundbreaking 1939 Western Stagecoach was prose, very good prose; by comparison, My Darling Clementine was poetry.